mswjs/interceptors/README.md

 // This `interceptor` instance would handle only XMLHttpRequest,
-// ignoring requests issued via `http`/`https` modules. const interceptor = new createInterceptor({
+// ignoring requests issued via `http`/`https` modules. const interceptor = createInterceptor({
   modules: [interceptXMLHttpRequest],
 })
 ```

 > Interceptors are crucial in leveraging environment-specific module overrides.
 Certain environments (i.e. React Native) do not have access to native Node.js modules (like `http`).
-Importing such modules raises an exception, and must be avoided.
+Importing such modules throws an exception and should be avoided.

 ### Methods